-Why We’re Moving to A Church Near You, A Fresh Chapter for Our Parish OnlineHello friends, You may have noticed that our parish website is gently winding down and I wanted to share the exciting reason why.
+Why We’re Moving to A Church Near You, A Fresh Chapter for Our Parish OnlineHello friends, you may have noticed that our parish website is gently winding down, and I wanted to share the exciting reason why.
 We’re moving our online presence to A Church Near You, the Church of England’s official platform for parishes across the country.
 It’s a positive step forward, and here’s why we’re so pleased about it.A Welcoming Front DoorA Church Near You acts like a digital front porch, inviting, accessible, and easy to find.
-Whether someone’s new to the area, exploring faith, or simply curious about what’s happening in our churches, they’ll be able to find us quickly and clearly.One Parish, Many DoorsWe’ll have a central parish page that brings everything together, and each church within the parish will also have its own dedicated site.
-That means we can share church-specific information like service times, events, and groups while still showing the bigger picture of parish life.Easy to Use, Easy to UpdateThe platform is designed with simplicity in mind.
+Whether someone’s new to the area, exploring faith, or simply curious about what’s happening in our churches, they’ll be able to find us quickly and clearly.One Parish, Many DoorsWe’ll have a central parish page that brings everything together, and each Church within the parish will also have its own dedicated site.
+That means we can share church-specific information, such as service times, events, and groups, while still showing the bigger picture of parish life.Easy to Use, Easy to UpdateThe platform is designed with simplicity in mind.
 That means we can keep our service times, events, and news up to date without needing a tech degree!
-It’s also mobile-friendly, so people can check what’s on from their phones while walking past the church or planning their Sunday.Part of a Bigger StoryBy joining A Church Near You, we’re part of a wider network of parishes sharing the good news.
+It’s also mobile-friendly, so people can check what’s on from their phones while walking past the Church or planning their Sunday.Part of a Bigger StoryBy joining A Church Near You, we’re part of a wider network of parishes sharing the good news.
 It’s a way of saying: we’re here, we’re active, and we’re connected to the life of the Church across the country.Looking AheadWe’re excited about what’s possible.
 In time, we hope to include room booking, event registration, ticketing, and dedicated pages for ministry areas like pastoral care, children and families, and fellowship groups.
 It’s all about making it easier to connect, belong, and take part.Staying SocialThis move works beautifully alongside our Facebook and Instagram pages, so there’s always somewhere to find out what’s happening.
 Whether you prefer scrolling, clicking, or chatting in person, we’ll keep the welcome wide and the information flowing.Thank YouThank you to everyone who’s helped shape our website over the years.
 It’s been a faithful companion, and now we’re embracing a new chapter with joy and confidence.
 With love and blessings,Revd Ash.

 At The Parish of Wyke Regis, we are proud to be part of the Inclusive Church network.
 But what does that really mean?Being an Inclusive Church means that everyone is welcome, regardless of age, ethnicity, gender identity, disability, neurodiversity, mental health, sexuality, background, or any other factor that might cause exclusion.We believe that the love of Christ is for all people, without exception.A place where you belong, just as you are.A community where differences are celebrated as part of God’s wonderful creation.A parish where we seek to listen, learn, and love, following the example of Jesus.We know that churches have not always been places of welcome for everyone, and we want to say clearly: Here, you are loved.
 Here, you are included.
 Here, you are home.